What You Need to Know About Animal Caretaker

-Animal Caretaker Job Description Feed, water, groom, bathe, exercise, or otherwise care for pets and other nonfarm animals, such as dogs, cats, ornamental fish or birds, zoo animals, and mice.
+Occupation Description Feed, water, groom, bathe, exercise, or otherwise care for pets and other nonfarm animals, such as dogs, cats, ornamental fish or birds, zoo animals, and mice.
 Work in settings such as kennels, animal shelters, zoos, circuses, and aquariums.
 May keep records of feedings, treatments, and animals received or discharged.
 May clean, disinfect, and repair cages, pens, or fish tanks.

-Life As an Animal Caretaker
+A Day in the Life of an Animal Caretaker

 - Train animals to perform certain tasks.

 - Order, unload, and store feed and supplies.

 Animal Caretakers state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.